readium/readium-css/docs/CSS03-injection_and_pagination.md

 ### The pagination model for vertical writing modes

-When publications are in Chinese, Japanese, Korean, and Mongolian, and laid out with a `vertical-*` writing mode, we must switch to a different model since we can’t do a two-column spread.
+When publications are in Chinese, Japanese, Korean, and Mongolian, and laid out with a `vertical-*` writing mode, we must switch to a different model of pagination.

 Indeed, columns are automatically laid out on the `y-axis` (vertical) with such writing modes, and [the behavior of multi-column in orthogonal flows has been deferred to CSS Writing Modes Level 4](https://www.w3.org/TR/css-writing-modes-3/#changes-201512).
+This means we must stick to a single column, and can’t support several columns – they are stacked on top of one another, which is not what is expected.

+This also implies the scroll progression is vertical, hence horizontal navigation/swipes have to be re-mapped on this `y-axis`.
+You may also want to disable animations so that it doesn’t feel disorienting to users.

 We consequently use a “Fragmented Model”, as it differs significantly from the “Pagination Model”, especially the column-axis.